 “What I’m Reading Now.”
 Feature Review of The Long Way Home from Notre Dame Magazine.

-Featured review and excerpt from Bearings, The Collegeville Institute
+Feature review and excerpt from Bearings, The Collegeville Institute.

 Book excerpt featured in The Chicago Tribune: “On my father’s death (and other natural miracles.”